 As nursing students, we learned so much with the projects!
 It’s unbelievable that as a group we helped over 1,000 Peruvians.
 The project was more than I could have ever imagined!
 I came back a more confident nursing student because of the IVHQ program.
 Rebecca Sackman (IVHQ Nursing Volunteer)

 What nursing abroad programs are available in specialist fields?

 Volunteers who are registered nurses or qualified doctors, as well as students who have completed their second year of nursing or medical school, are eligible to join IVHQ in Argentina, Costa Rica, Guatemala, India (Delhi and Kerala), Vietnam, Nepal, Ghana, Tanzania, Bali, Peru (Lima and Cusco) and Zambia.

 The areas of speciality available include pediatrics, midwifery, gynecology, orthopedics, speech therapy, dentistry, paramedics, emergency medicine, nutrition, public health, radiology and HIV/AIDS support.
-If you’re seeking international nursing experience in a specialized field, you can contact an IVHQ Volunteer Travel Expert at IVHQ to help select a nursing volunteer project that aligns with your area of expertise.
+If you’re seeking international nursing experience in a specialised field, you can contact an IVHQ Volunteer Travel Expert at IVHQ to help select a nursing volunteer project that aligns with your area of expertise.